Leyte, Philippines - Mahanagdong, 1998

 One thing being around Dr. Bob, he always had the latest and greatest computer stuff.

-One of the hi-lights of my computer life was when he sold me a real DX computer with two (yes, I said 2!)
-40 mb
+One of the highlights of my computer life was when he sold me a real DX computer with two (yes, I said 2!)
+40 mb hard drives.

 Jack Fruit